 What Is Sustainable Farming and Can It Save Our World?

 Sustainable farming seeks to preserve and improve the environment, ensure human health and grow food for the growing global population.
 There are many philosophies and methods contained within this practice, and it can be tricky to choose one definition.
 In general, sustainable agriculture looks to improve growing practices so that land does not degrade at the expense of crop cultivation.
 With the rising threat of climate change, sustainable farming is an essential consideration to save our world and strengthen our resilience in the future.
+Here are the advantages of sustainable farming.

 Benefits of Sustainable Farming